jasomdotnet/custom-wordpress-plugin-repository/README.md

 # Custom Wordpress Plugin Repository
 Private self-hosted Wordpress plugin (and theme) repository so your custom plugins (and themes) can be updated automatically.
 I have released this code so you can start building your solution upon.

 This GitHub package contains also a demo plugin called `mypluginslug1`.
-Read the [instructions](https://github.com/jasomdotnet/custom-wordpress-plugin-repository/tree/master/mypluginslug1) before you deploy it on test server.
+Read the [instructions](https://github.com/jasomdotnet/custom-wordpress-plugin-repository/tree/master/mypluginslug1) how to configure and deploy it on test server.

 ## What are minimum requirements?
 I don't know min. requirements, but it runs for me on PHP 7.3.
 It needs no database and requires access to shell + unzip class (both are not a big deal even on shared web-hosts).